kaltura/playkit-js-airplay/README.md

 The plugin requires [Kaltura Player JS] to be loaded first.

-The plugin uses the [IMA SDK for HTML5] Javascript SDK, if the SDK is already loaded on the page the plugin will use it, and if it's not then it will load it.

 ### Installing

 First, clone and run [yarn] to install dependencies: